Skill Select Australia

 - Business and investment experience.

-For the points based skilled migration and business innovation and investment visa programs, you will be ranked according to the appropriate points test.
-You will be able to submit a Skill Select even if you do not meet the pass mark; however, you will not be invited to apply for a visa.
+For the points based skilled migration visa programs, you will be ranked according to the appropriate points test.
+You will be able to submit a Skill Select even if you do not meet the pass mark requirements; however, you will not be invited to apply for a visa.
 The pass mark is the number of points required to be eligible for skilled migration.
-The pass marks is 60 points.
+The pass marks is 65 points.
 It is important to remember that meeting the points test pass mark does not guarantee you an invitation to apply for a visa.

-If you select the subclass 190 or 489 visa(s) you will receive the appropriate points for nomination or sponsorship.
-For example if you select the 190 visa subclass you will receive 5 points which will be added to your points score.
+If you select the subclass 190 or 491 visa(s) you will receive the appropriate points for nomination or sponsorship.
+For example, if you select the 190 visa subclass you will receive 5 points which will be added to your points score.
 Your points score based on your claims in your Skill Select will then be displayed before you submit your Skill Select.

 If you are submitting a Skill Select for a visa that requires you to list a nominated occupation you should establish if your occupation is a skill that Australia needs.
 You can do this by checking the Skilled Occupation List.
 You must provide details of a Skills Assessment relating to your nominated occupation in your Skill Select.